cyrus-and/trace/README.md

 ### Groups

-Groups are shell files that contain user defined functions (metrics) that can be loaded only when needed via the `-g` option.
-Most of the time the default group will be just enough hence there is a shortcut option `-d` that takes care of loading it.
+Groups are shell scripts that contain user defined functions (metrics) and can be loaded only when needed via the `-g` option.
+Most of the time the [default group][default] will be just enough hence there is a shortcut option `-d` that takes care of loading it.

-For a list of all the available metrics in the included group files use the `list` command, for example to list the ones in the default group:
+For a list of all the available metrics in the included group files use the `list` command, for example to list the ones in the [default group][default]:

     trace -d -- list